kfischer-okarin/digital-garden/notes/reference.ui-design.md

   - https://unsplash.com/
   - https://www.pexels.com/

-## Use HSB for colors
-- It's very intuitive compared to RGB
-- You can easily make boring colors more interesting by adjusting their hue slightly
-  - For example boring blue to a slightly more purplish hue
-- Make color less overpowering/visible by reducing saturation

-### Theme color and variations
-- Choose a theme color
-- Light variation: Increase brightness, decrease saturation
-- Dark variation: Decrease brightness, increase saturation
-- You can make a secondary theme color that feels related to the first one by strongly adjusting brightness/saturation while keeping the hue same

 ## Light comes from the sky
 - Top of things are bright, Shadows are cast below them